 Neighborhood quality is only part of the explanation for the devaluation of homes in black neighborhoods.

 During the 20th century, segregation and Jim Crow forcibly lowered the quality of neighborhood conditions for blacks and impeded their financial ability to move to better opportunities.
-This occurred through deed restrictions, redlining, and zoning, as well as other mechanism.
-As a result of the dynamic and the continuation of housing policies that exclude working-class housing from non-black neighborhoods, majority black neighborhoods suffer from a lower quality housing and impoverished access to schools and neighborhood amenities.
+This occurred through deed restrictions, redlining, and zoning, as well as other mechanisms.
+As a result of that dynamic and the continuation of housing policies that exclude working-class housing from non-black neighborhoods, majority black neighborhoods suffer from lower quality housing and limited access to good schools and neighborhood amenities.

-The quality of housing in majority black neighborhoods differs from less black neighborhoods in term of age, size, and structure.
-The median home in majority black neighborhoods is 12 years older than homes in neighborhoods where blacks are less than one percent of the population.
-These older homes are also smaller, by nearly half a room, and are much less likely to be single-family homes that are detached from another home.
-Majority black neighborhoods are much more likely to have denser housing structures, such as attached single-family units, which also reflects the continued concentration of blacks in America’s cities.
+The quality of housing in majority black neighborhoods differs from less black neighborhoods in terms of age, size, and structure.
+The median home in majority black neighborhoods is 12 years older than homes in neighborhoods where blacks are less than 1 percent of the population.
+These older homes are also smaller, by nearly half a room, and are much less likely to be detached single-family homes.
+Majority black neighborhoods are much more likely to have denser housing structures, such as attached single-family units, which also reflects the concentration of blacks in America’s cities.